Holly vs Boxwood

 ecoBoxwood

-- check_circleCommon boxwood sizes, like one or two gallon shrubs, typically cost 20–40 dollars and are widely stocked at garden centers.
+- check_circleCommon Boxwood sizes, like one or two gallon shrubs, typically cost 20–40 dollars and are widely stocked at garden centers.

 Both shrubs can stay in place for 20–40 years when sited correctly.
 That kind of lifespan reduces replacement waste and keeps you from redoing beds every decade.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Holly | Boxwood |
+| Metric | Holly | Boxwood |

 |---|---|---|